Most of the time something as routine as a blood transfusion is hardly considered a risk.

 News safeguards are in place now at medical centers, but those safeguards only work if hospitals make them a priority, said Erica Mobley, director of operations at the Leapfrog Group, which grades hospitals based on safety.
 She said too many hospitals still fail to do so, prioritizing volume over quality and leaving patients vulnerable.

 In interviews with regulators, many of MD Anderson’s nurses did not seem to realize they were supposed to regularly monitor patients while giving them blood, explaining that they checked the patients once shortly after the transfusion began and once afterward.
 That left vital signs of several patients unchecked for hours at a time.

 MD Anderson staff also had routinely failed to inform patients about potential risks associated with transfusions, in several cases relying on informed consent documents that patients had signed months or even years earlier, according to the report.

 As we have said many times in this space, the chances are in your favor for minimal risk when undergoing a routine procedure at most hospitals and if the doctors and staff have a solid rating of positive performance.
 Still, as in this case, mistakes can be made anywhere.

 Theodoros & Rooth has over 110 years of combined experience representing people injured through the fault of others.
+We also fight on behalf of families who have lost a loved one to medical malpractice.
 If you feel that you or a loved one has been a victim of medical malpractice or most any other area of personal injury, contact us immediately.
 We will fight for you aggressively and stand by your side until justice is served.

 Sources include NBC News and the FDA